nathanieldchu/ubuild_CCF/team.md

   block: feature-1
   media_alignment: Right
   headline: Nathaniel D. Chu
+  content: 'When I was a kid, my mother and her marine biologist friends insisted
+    that I learn how to pronounce two names: <em>Strongylocentrotus purpuratus</em>
+    (the scientific name for purple sea urchins) and <em>parmigiano reggiano</em>
-  content: I studied genetics and evolution as an undergraduate at Brown University,
-    then coral reef diseases as a Fulbright Fellow with the Smithsonian Institution in Panama.
-As a PhD student at MIT, I studied the gut microbiome—the bacteria that live on and in the human body—and how it generates disease and contributes to human health.
-As a sea-kayaking expedition leader with YMCA Camp Orkila, I taught communication and leadership to teens.<br><br>Now I am thrilled to combine these passions to find ways to make the most delicious choice also the most sustainable choice.
+    (the king of cheeses).
+This insistence led to two inescapable things: (1) I was always going to love nature and food, and (2) I was probably going to be a nerd.<br><br>After a youth fighting the latter destiny, I studied evolution at Brown University, then coral reef diseases as a Fulbright Fellow with the Smithsonian Institution in Panama.
+As a PhD student at MIT, I studied the gut microbiome—bacteria that live in the human body—and how it generates disease and contributes to human health.
+    As a sea-kayaking expedition leader with YMCA Camp Orkila, I taught communication and leadership to teens.<br><br>Now, I’m building Tezza as an excuse to eat my way to saving the wild places I love.'
   media:
     image: "/uploads/2019/06/10/ndc_headshot_circle_200px.png"
     alt_text: Nathaniel Chu